Programme: MSc Business Analytics 2018

-BA in Business Economics & Business and Management, University of Glasgow
+Undergraduate education: BA in Business Economics & Business and Management, University of Glasgow

-Business Intelligence at HotelQuickly Ltd
+Job prior to studying at the Business School: Business Intelligence at HotelQuickly Ltd

-Associate Consultant, Bain & Company
+Job after studying at the Business School: Associate Consultant, Bain & Company

 After completing his undergraduate degree, Petr began his career in business intelligence at HotelQuickly Ltd., a travel startup based in Bangkok.
 He decided that he wanted to upskill in line with the changing business environment in terms of data and analytics, and the MSc at Imperial offered what he was looking for – a challenging one-year programme focused on applications of data science based in rigorous theory.